 Beeswax is a known home remedy for acne because of its strong antiseptic and anti-inflammatory properties.
 Plus, the wax is also rich in vitamin A, which speeds up healing and prevents breakout, giving the skin a natural, healthy glow.

-This wax is also a natural skin softener and emollient, keeping the skin smooth and supple after acne elimination.
+This wax is also a natural softener and emollient, keeping the skin smooth and supple after alleviating acne.
 However, users should remember that the best way to control and prevent acne is to maintain a healthy diet and exercise on top of skincare applications and prescription acne medication.

 If you have sensitive skin, it’s also best to consult your dermatologist before adding beeswax products to your skincare regimen.

-Wax from the honeycomb is known to decrease cholesterol levels, prevent infections, and protect the stomach from ulcers caused by certain medications.
-Some research shows that wax esters found in unrefined cereal grains and beeswax helped reduce LDL cholesterol by 21%.
+The wax from the honeycomb is known to decrease cholesterol levels, prevent infections, and protect the stomach from ulcers caused by certain medications.
+Wax esters found in unrefined cereal grains and beeswax helped reduce LDL cholesterol by 21% to 29%.
 They also raised HDL cholesterol by 8% to 15%.

 Another 2014 study shows beeswax helped relieve pain and inflammation caused by osteoarthritis, where patients experienced reduced pain and joint stiffness.